 3) What is RAID and what are its different levels?

-This is the basic OS Interview Questions which is asked in an interview.
 RAID stands for Redundant Array of Independent Disks.
 To improve overall performance the data is stored redundantly and used whenever required.

 Following are the different RAID levels: